Constitution & Bylaws

-The annual NMPA awards contest will be open to all press members, which will conducted under rules as approved by the board of directors and supplied to press members as part of the call for contest entries mailed to each press member.
-Judging will be done qualified judges as approved by the board of directors.
+The annual NMPA awards contest will be open to all NMPA press members, which will be conducted under rules approved by the board of directors and supplied to press members as part of the call for contest entries mailed or emailed to each press-member.
+Judging will be done by qualified judges as approved by the board of directors.

 No monetary awards from the NMPA will be given as part of this contest.

 Donations to charities may be made in an award winner’s name upon approval by the board of directors.